 The daughter of the patent examiner on the case was fond of comic books and one of her comics had already explained the same concept in one of the pictures published in that edition.

-Prior art searching is not easy and we know it personally.
+A Prior art search is not easy and we know it personally.
 In our previous article, we talked about how prior art for a patent can be found in places that you generally ignore.
-For example, we have found prior art in sitcoms, we also invalidated a patent using a reference from an online antique store and in one instance, even a mobile app helped us find prior art.
+For example, we have found prior art in sitcoms, we also invalidated a design patent using a reference from an online antique store and in one instance, even a mobile app helped us find prior art.

 Chances are that you may know about this case already.
 This is a quite famous story among patent attorneys.

 It was September of 1964 when a freighter carrying 5500 sheep docked at Kuwait’s harbor.
-Only 500 sheep were unloaded when something went wrong and the freighter capsized with remaining 5000 sheep on board.
+Only 500 sheep were unloaded when something went wrong and the freighter capsized with the remaining 5000 sheep on board.

 The dying sheep started contaminating the water around the harbor, which was a threat to the city’s water supply.
 The freighter needed to be raised right away.
 Using cranes was not a good idea as it was time-consuming and could have broken the hull into pieces.